Trees and hedges

 Tree owners legal responsibilities:

-There are some legal responsibilities when it comes to owning trees, details can be found here ,here and here.
+There are some legal responsibilities when it comes to owning trees, details can be found here and here.
 These responsibilities help ensure that trees and people can co-exist safely.
 Good management of trees can prevent future issues and help the tree live to its full potential.
 Most trees spend the majority of their lives without any major problems, A brief inspection can clarify this, prove diligence and put minds a ease.

-Direction for mangers:
+Direction for managers:

 When critical works are nessesary infomation will be provided with clear directions and defined timeframes.